ONLYOFFICE/DocumentServer/Roadmap.md

 * Border styles (double)
 * Symbol Insertion (Character Map)
 * Development of editors add-ons for versioning (Chrome & Mozilla)
-* Undo/redo for fast collaborative editing
+* Redo for all editors in fast collaborative editing mode
 * Commenting mode (restricted editing)
 * Protecting parts of a document from being edited
 * Protecting parts of a document from being copied